sonikaarora/Android-MeetTheNeedy/README.md

 Stackdriver Trace API<br />
 Token Service API <br />

 The Application provides a lot of facilities to its users depending on the user type.
-For the user type donor the application provides following features:
+For the user type donor the application provides following features:<br />
 •	Login Authentication<br />
 •	Single Login to Donate to various Organizations<br />
 •	View all the Organizations on the map which confirms the Organizations registration<br />